ZOOM IT UP

 Improve your voice.
 Improve your music-reading skills.
 Little by little.

-Yes, we will be rehearsing in preparation for our virtual holiday concert (more on that below), but we will also have the added benefit of working on our voices and learning a little more about reading the notes.
+Yes, we will be rehearsing in preparation for our concerts (more on that below), but we will also have the added benefit of working on our voices and learning a little more about reading the notes.
 Our professionally trained Artistic Director, Erica Phare-Bergh, will add a bite-sized piece of learning to each rehearsal.
 They say it’s always good to learn a new language – here’s your chance.
 Music is a language!

 All of our musical selections are arranged by Erica (choral arranger with Cypress Choral Music).
 Maybe you didn’t know that.
 Check out her publications here.